ecgalaxy/java_openjdk/README.md

 Role Variables
 --------------

-`java_version`: 11
+- `java_version`: 11

-The list of possible values per each system is the following:
+The list of possible values per platform is the following:

 Amazon linux 2:
 - 1.7.0